Albion Park: Museums

 Albion Park has the Tongarra Museum, which showcases the history of the region, and the Historical Aircraft Restoration Society Museum located at the Illawarra Regional Airport.

 Commercial area

 There is a small Vicinity Centres shopping complex in Albion Park.

 In 2009, the local Council started a program to revitalize the town centre and it has attracted more tourists to the town.

+Climate

+Albion Park has a humid subtropical climate (Köppen: Cfa) with warm summers and mild winters.
+Rainfall is spread through the months but has a bias to the first half of the year.